 To learn more about how badges work, read Notification badges.

-Android Wear devices
+Wear OS devices

 You can also enhance the experience by customizing some appearances for the notification on wearables and provide different actions, including suggested replies and voice input replies.
 For more information, see how to add wearable-specific features to your notification.